 "Heavenly Father, during these months, we dedicate every aspect of our lives to you.
 We pray that sports may always be occasions of brotherly and sisterly fellowship and growth.
 We intercede for lay missionaries that the Holy Spirit may support the work of the laity who proclaim the Gospel in the poorest countries of the world.
 We lift up all refugees, forced by violence to abandon their homes, that they may find a generous welcome and the protection of their rights.
 And we pray for our brothers and sisters in Oceania (Australia, New Zealand and 23 other countries or territotries), that they may joyfully announce faith in Jesus Christ to all the people of that region."

-Click on "Register" at the top of this page, give us your email address and we'll send updated parish news and alerts right to your mailbox.
+Register on our website to receive regular news updates: click on "Register" at the top of this page, give us your email address and we'll send updated parish news and alerts right to your mailbox, either weekly or daily.

 Register in our parish ....
 We sincerely WELCOME our new parishioners.
 We are happy you have made St. Elizabeth Parish your spiritual home.
 It is our sincere hope your prayer with us will fill your heart and home with grace and peace.
 Please register your household in our parish: place your cursor over the "Resources" tab above, then click on "Parish Registration" to complete and send us your registration form.
 Mahalo.